w3f/polkadot-wiki/docs/learn/learn-governance.md

 ## Referenda

 Referenda are simple, inclusive, stake-based voting schemes.
-Each referendum has a specific proposal associated with it that takes the form of a **privileged function** call in the runtime.
-That function includes the most powerful **call**: `set_code`, which can switch out the entire code of the runtime, achieving what would otherwise require a "hard fork".
+Each referendum has a specific proposal that takes the form of a **privileged function** call in the runtime.
+That function includes the most powerful **call**: `set_code`, which can switch out the entire runtime code, achieving what would otherwise require a "hard fork".

-Referenda are discrete events, have a fixed period where voting happens, and then are tallied and the function call is executed if the vote is approved.
+Referenda are discrete events, have a fixed period where voting happens, and then are tallied, and the function call is executed if the vote is approved.
 Referenda are always binary: your only options in voting are "aye", "nay", or abstaining entirely.